Vonrisen/mtd-cluster/banking_application_guide.md

 ## 2. Configuring the `bank-project` Project

-Within the `bank-project` project, we will enable the Gateway and configure a TLS Secret for HTTPS access.
+Within the `bank-project` project, we will configure a TLS Secret for HTTPS access and ensure the Gateway is enabled.

-### 2.1 Enabling the Project Gateway
+### 2.1 Enabling the Cluster Gateway

 The Gateway is required to expose project services outside the cluster.

+1. Navigate to `Cluster Management`.
+2. Select your cluster (e.g., `host`).
-1. Inside `bank-project`, navigate to `Project Settings` -> `Gateway Settings`.
+3. Navigate to `Cluster Settings` -> `Gateway Settings`.
-2. Click on `Enable Gateway`.
+4. Click on `Enable Gateway`.
-3. Confirm the operation by clicking `OK` or `Enable`.
+5. Confirm the operation by clicking `OK` or `Enable`.

 ### 2.2 Configuring the TLS Secret for HTTPS